arrangabriel/TDT4145-project/pythonDocumentation.md

 ## User stories

 ### 1 Adding a tasting
 To add a tasting, start by entering `t` on the main menu.
 There you will get presented with some input fields.
-If you have loaded the example data provided you can enter the following for the tasting
+If you have loaded the example data provided you can enter the following for the tasting:

 ```
 Roastery: Trondheim brewery Jacobsen & Svart